Small business marketing

 Step 4.
 Dive into AI marketing

-Over 25% of small businesses are using AI tools to support their digital marketing campaigns and sales automation efforts, and more than 90% of those surveyed say AI tools help cut costs.
+Many businesses are now using AI tools to support their digital marketing campaigns and sales automation efforts, and are also using AI tools help cut costs.
 Therefore, jumping on the AI bandwagon could be a brilliant idea for your small business.

 You can implement a set of software to integrate AI into your marketing strategy.
 For instance, you can use Copy.ai to write copy for website pages, blog posts, or social media posts.
 Although you should still check everything, this can help save you lots of time.